 Even though arbitrary betting can be quite profitable as it guarantees wins, there are still certain disadvantages to keeping in mind.
 First, the opportunities for arbitrary betting are pretty limited and require a fast reaction.
 Namely, such opportunities arise when bookmakers set wrong odds and last until the bookmaker notices the mistake.
 Therefore, you need to be both quick and lucky in order to grab such opportunities.

 Moreover, the turnover of arbitrary betting is high, while the profits are usually low.
 Therefore, you will gain guaranteed profits, but don’t expect to become rich within a month.
 Finally, you can make the most out of arbitrary betting by placing high-stake bets.
-However, bookmakers don’t accept such bets immediately.
+However, the best new bookmakers don’t accept such bets immediately.
 They usually have to approve them first.
 So, there is always a possibility that one of the bets won’t be approved.
 And so your entire strategy will fall apart like a house of cards.